simonw/til/json/streaming-indented-json-array.md

 When it runs out of items, it returns the last one and a `True` to indicate that it has reached the end.

+**Update:** I published this post and my [related entries](https://til.simonwillison.net/llms/openai-embeddings-related-content) feature instantly spotted that it's a slightly different solution to the [exact same problem](https://til.simonwillison.net/python/output-json-array-streaming) that I solved a year and a half ago for `s3-credentials`!